Activities and Nights Away

 Before you complete an activity notification, you will need to ensure you have all the information about the activity at hand.

-What info should I include in a courtesy email?
+What info should I include in an Out of HQ Courtesy Email?

 Where activities do not require an Adventurous Activity Notification we ask that for all meetings taking outside of the normal meeting time or venue that you email the district team to advise us of this.
 The reason we ask this is because we love hearing about all the fantastic things you get up to and it helps should an emergency arise.